About our Vermont country store products

 *Newhall Farm is proud to assist Randall Cattle, Vermont’s only declared Heritage Breed of cattle, from being on the critically rare list.
 Randall Cattle is a distinctive American pure breed of cattle whose origin began with the Pilgrims and later around the turn of the 20th Century with the Randall family in Sunderland, Vermont.
 We care for about 25 head of Randall cattle and look forward to breeding more.
 In addition to helping conserve the Randall Cattle, Newhall Farm has grass-fed Red Angus and Black Angus.

-Vermont's old-fashioned heritage can sometimes be new-fangled good, as in the effort of Newhall Farm to preserve the overall health of our sugar maples and in using the renewable energy source of wood to fire up our boilers.
-We prefer not to use vacuum pumps to extract the liquid that essentially carries food to all parts of the (scientifically known Acer saccharum) tree.
+Vermont's old-fashioned heritage can sometimes be new-fangled good, as in the effort of Newhall Farm to preserve the overall health of our sugar maples and in using the renewable energy source of wood to fire up our evaporator..
+At this time we prefer not to use vacuum pumps to extract the liquid that essentially carries food to all parts of the (scientifically known Acer saccharum) tree.
 Instead we encourage the slow drip of this high sugar concentrated sap, and it's natural, gravitational, free-run flow to produce MAPLE SYRUP that has a taste of place of the Alps at Newhall Farm.

 Now and again Newhall Farm travels with a suitcase of flavor.
 Watch tasters throughout the state of Vermont and their taste bud reactions to our maple syrup's flavor of place in “The Alps” of Reading, Vermont.